mukhamadazistholib/marinegeo.github.io/_project-modules/benthicphotos.md

 | numberPhotos       | the number of photos in the sequence (don’t count duplicates)        |
 | transectDistance_m | the traveled distance for the photo sequence in meters               |
 | photographer       | full name of the person taking the photos                            |

+### Submit

+When you have finished renaming all the transect photos and packaging up the dataset with metadata, please remember to zip all the files together and submit the data package for archiving.
+The data manager will check the data package for completeness and stage it so it can be added to the MarineGEO data portal.
+Since the files sizes of the folder is likely larger than the typical limit for most email providers, please contact the data manager at <a href="mailto:marinegeo-data@si.edu">marinegeo-data@si.edu</a> and we’ll send you a link to upload it to our cloud account.

 ## Selected literature